arbazzkhann/arbazzkhann/README.md

 - 👀 I’m a Frontend Web Developer
 - 🌱 I’m currently working on React JS
 - 🎓 I'm currently learning MERN stack
-- 📫 How to reach me: DM me on Instagram
+- 📫 How to reach me: DM me on Linkedin and Instragram

 ---